Home/Blog/Well-Being/Health Benefits/Is Pomegranate Good for Diabetes? Benefits, Nutrition & How to Eat It

 2) Antioxidant powerhouse

-The pomegranate is an excellent source of antioxidants that can effectively reduce oxidative stress and inflammation in the body.
-Doing so protects the cells against damage caused by unstable molecules, commonly called free radicals.
+Pomegranate is an excellent source of antioxidants that can effectively reduce oxidative stress and inflammation in the body.
+Doing so protects the cells against damage caused by unstable molecules, commonly referred to as free radicals.

 3) Eye health protection